yegor256/blog/_posts/2015/may/2015-05-18-cookie-based-authentication.md

 First, let's see how it works.
 Moreover, let's see how I believe it should work.

-Step one: The user enters an email and password and clicks "submit".
+Step one: The user enters an email and password and clicks "submit."
 The server receives a POST request with this information inside:

 {% highlight text %}